 \subsection{Model Features}

+The current sample is not sufficient to allow for a high-fidelity comparison with models (e.g., population synthesis) which include more detailed descriptions of stellar evolution and environmental influences.
+As such, we adopt the union of the parameterizations presented in \cite{2017PhRvD..96b3012T,2017ApJ...851L..25F,2018arXiv180506442W,2018ApJ...856..173T,2018ApJ...863L..41F}.
+This allows for better facilitation of comparison between models, and the ability to vary the subsets of parameters influencing the mass and spin distributions while leaving others fixed.

-To present general results, and to allow us to vary small subsets of parameters influencing the mass and spin distributions while leaving others fixed, we adopt the union of the parameterizations presented in \cite{2017PhRvD..96b3012T,2017ApJ...851L..25F,2018arXiv180506442W,2018ApJ...856..173T,2018ApJ...863L..41F}.
-The general model family has one parameter describing the local merger rate, $\mathcal{R}_0$; \textbf{8} parameters to characterize the mass model; \textbf{3} to characterize each black hole's spin distribution; and one parameter characterizing redshift dependence.
+The general model family has \textbf{8} parameters to characterize the mass model; \textbf{3} to characterize each black hole's spin distribution; one parameter describing the local merger rate, $\mathcal{R}_0$; and one parameter characterizing redshift dependence.
 We refer to the set of these population parameters as $\theta$.
 All of the population parameters introduced in this section are summarised in Table~\ref{tab:params}.